idia-pipelines/idia-pipelines.github.io/access.md

 VMs using ssh using their SSH key without needing to use your password.

 # Access

+There are a pool of IDIA machines that are available for usage.
+Please note that the machine names mentioned here are meant for usage by the IDIA-Pipelines team.
+In practice, we will provide you with a machine name after you've requested access.

-You can access IDIA-Pipelines machines via a Jupyter-Hub (preferred) or SSH (traditional).
-IP addresses or URLs for IDIA-Pipeline machines will be provided.
+You can access IDIA machines via a Jupyter-Hub (preferred) or SSH (traditional).

 The URL usually corresponds to the name of the VM, and is served on the IDIA domain.
 For example, our **helo** node can be accessed via [https://helo.idia.ac.za][helo].